 School Counseling Program

-Elementary school counselors within The Palm Springs Unified School District visualize a future where all students have the opportunities they need to: explore their talents to meet their highest potential; take pride in themselves and their school; become life-long learners and responsible, contributing members in our community.
+Elementary school counselors within the Palm Springs Unified School District visualize a future where all students have the opportunities they need to: explore their talents to meet their highest potential; take pride in themselves and their school; become life-long learners and responsible, contributing members in our community.
 Students will emerge equipped with the knowledge and skills needed to be college and career ready, as well as productive members of an ever-changing global civilization.

-- All student has worth.
+- All students have worth.

 - All students can achieve academic success and become productive members of society.

 - All students will demonstrate resilience, grit and growth mindset when faced with challenging situations.

 The mission of Palm Springs Unified School District’s Elementary School Counseling Program is to deliver a comprehensive program that allows for continuous self-evaluation and improvement as we strive to support and enhance the academic, college/career readiness, and personal/social/emotional development of all students.
 This is done through the delivery of data-driven classroom lessons, small group instruction and individual counseling.
 Elementary school counselors advocate for the success, equity and equal access for all students.
 We endeavor to create a school climate that supports inclusion, safety, academic success and the ability for all students to be responsible members of society as well as life-long learners that are prepared for all the challenges the future holds.